 The fair values of marketable debentures and corporate bonds are measured at market prices.
-The fair values of non-marketable corporate debentures and corporate bonds under the Medium Term Note program are determined by discounting expected cash flows at the actual average funding rates of corporate time deposits and debentures funded within the past three months of the consolidated balance sheet date.

-The fair values of retail debentures are determined by discounting contractual cash flows at the actual funding rate of the latest issuance.
+The fair values of nonmarketable corporate debentures and corporate bonds under the Medium Term Note program are determined by discounting expected cash flows at the actual average funding rates of corporate time deposits and debentures funded in the past three months of the consolidated balance sheet date.
+The fair values of retail debentures are determined by discounting contractual cash flows at the latest actual funding rate.